The rise of cryptocurrency

 Opening the door to retail investors

-- BTMs are the fastest way to exchange fiat for crypto and vice versa.
+- BTMs provide the quickest way to exchange fiat (traditional money like the US dollar) for crypto and vice versa.

-- With Bitcoin ATM machines, most transactions occur between the user and the machine directly.
+- With BTMs, most transactions occur between the user and the machine directly.

-- BTMs make cryptocurrency more inclusive for buying and selling bitcoin for those who might not hold a bank account or credit card.
+- BTMs make cryptocurrency simpler for buying and selling bitcoin for those who do not have a bank account or credit card; cash is all they need to buy Bitcoin.

 As bitcoin becomes more popular, BTMs will provide an important point of entry for cryptocurrency buyers.
 This will allow many retail investors direct access to bitcoin and other cryptocurrencies for the first time ever!